 - Never over process the chutney while grinding it because that may lead to separation of coconut oil which may not taste good and creamy.

-Just don't forget to take it out of freezer 12 hours before and place it in the fridge so it thaws.
+Just don't forget to take it out of freezer 12 hours before you want to eat and place it in the fridge to thaws.
 Thawing in the microwave does not work with coconut chutney.

 Coconut Chutney Recipe

 - 200 g coconut fresh

 - 2 tablespoon chana dal roasted (for hotel style chutney)